pedro-gaspar/elixir-grail-diary/content/about/index.md

 🏠 I live in a small town near Oporto, Portugal, called Penafiel.

-👷 I work at Beyond Pricing with a bunch of great people, helping to build the best tool for Vacation Rental in the whole world and nearby planets.
+👷 I work at Beyond Pricing, with a bunch of great people, helping to build the best tool for Vacation Rental in the whole world and nearby planets.

-🚀 Learning and writing about Elixir during the night
+🚀 I'm currently learning and writing about Elixir during the night

 ---